brianlong/api.messagelab.net/schemas/messages.md

 Messages are immutable, so PUT (edit) is not supported.

-DELETE (delete) will be supported for a User's own message store.
+DELETE (delete) will only be supported for a User's own message store.

 Only the recipients can read Messages.